Ranger347/HackPack-Portfolio/Weekly Journal/Spring 2024/February.md

 ### Recap

 Today's meeting was an interesting meeting where we learned about how to pick locks.
 There were multiple different diagrams to learn how locks work and a couple of examples from members who had the appropriate tools and experience.
-I also downloaded juice-shop, a server with many vulnerabilites to exploit, but I didn't do any of the exploits before we started talking about locks.
+I also downloaded [juice-shop](https://github.com/juice-shop/juice-shop)(which was too big to push), a server with many vulnerabilites to exploit, but I didn't do any of the exploits before we started talking about locks.

 ### What I learned